d1ly/cse15l-lab-reports/week1.md

 ## ls no arguments
 ![Image](lsnoarguments.PNG)

 Using ls with no arguments gives the list of files that is in the current directory you are in.
-The current working directory is `~/lecture1`, and so it outputs the files and directories within lecture1.
+The current working directory is `~/lecture1`, and so it outputs the files and directories within lecture1, and this is not an error.

 ## ls to directory
 ![Image](lsdirectory.PNG)